noomorph/vimium/README.md

 - Added marks for saving and jumping to sections of a page. mX to set a mark and `X to return to it.
 - Added "LinkHints.activateModeToOpenIncognito", currently an advanced, unbound command.
 - Disallowed repeat tab closings, since this causes trouble for many people.
-- Update our Chrome APIs so Vimium works on Chrome 28+.
 - Bugfixes.

 1.42 (11/03/2012)